Ghoniem/CV/Book/_build/html/_sources/Achievements.md

 </div>

 <div style="text-align: justify; margin-bottom: 20px;">
-<strong>[4]</strong> Nasr and his students developed some of the earliest works in atomistic simulations of radiation
+<strong>[4]</strong> Development of the earliest investigations into atomistic simulations of radiation
 interaction with materials.
 He developed Monte Carlo (MC) and Molecular Dynamics (MD) simulations of radiation interaction with materials.
 The computer program that he developed with his former student Phillip Chou (Transport of Ions in Polyatomic Materials, TRIPOS) preceded the commercially popular